kubevela/catalog/traits/README.md

 - [ServiceExpose](serviceexpose) can help create k8s service for workload.
 - [IngressTrait](ingresstrait) can help create k8s ingress for workload.
 - [HPATrait](hpatrait) can help create k8s HorizontalPodAutoscaler for workload.
+- [CronHPATrait](cronhpatrait) can help create CronHorizontalPodAutoscaler for workload.
 - [SidecarTrait](sidecartrait) can deploy sidecar for workload.
+- [PodDisruptionBudgetTrait](poddisruptionbudgettrait) can help create PodDisruptionBudget for workload.